metoppv/improver/doc/source/metadata/Introduction.rst

     Indicates that a Gregorian (standard) calendar is used.

 bounds
-    Just a pointer to the variable defining the start and end of the time period, if it is present.
+    Pointer to the variable defining the start and end of the time period, if present.

 Horizontal coordinate variables